amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-fetch-secrets-from-aws-secrets-manager.md

 So the best option, for now, is to set the properties using `System.setProperty` .

-Next, we will run the test and check if the application starts up, fetches secret values, and then make REST calls to save and fetch data.
+Finally, we will run the test and check if the application starts up, fetches secret values, and then make REST calls to save and fetch data.

 ```java
 @Test